 Best for outdoors: Flowtron bk-15d electronic insect killer

 Nothing ruins a garden party like a swarm of unrelenting mosquitoes.
-If you want to handle a wide outdoor area, you’ll need a long-lasting insect killer.
+You’ll need a long-lasting insect killer if you want to handle a wide outdoor area.
 The best outdoor mosquito trap is Flowtron’s Electronic Insect Killer.

-This trap does not require chemicals, propane, or glue, and it has a range of up to half an acre.
-It employs a 15-watt ultraviolet light and an octenol mosquito attractant cartridge that may be refilled every 30 days.
+This trap does not require chemicals, propane, or glue and has a range of up to half an acre.
+It employs a 15-watt ultraviolet light and an Octenol mosquito attractant cartridge that may be refilled every 30 days.
 (Octenol is a pesticide component that is not toxic to humans.)
 The appealing lantern-like appearance blends in with the surroundings and is also weather-resistant.
 Place the trap 25 feet away from any gathering area for optimal results.
 It comes with a 9-inch mounting cord.

 Best UV: Gardner fly web classic fly light